AppsComTr/Spaceship/README.md

 - Leaderboard with built-in groups like (daily, weekly etc. and for spececific game or overall the games)
 - Matchmaker with customizable parameters for all game types
 - Simple metrics which is collected with OpenCensus
+- Distributed system support with message broker ([RabbitMQ](https://www.rabbitmq.com))

-Spaceship is a online game backend framework designed to allow game creators to build their own game's server side without the hassle of the common parts of every multiplayer games.
+Spaceship is an online game backend framework designed to allow game creators to build their own game's server side without the hassle of the common parts of every multiplayer games.
 You can build your own game server with just working on logic of the game.
-We don't support distributed systems for now.
+We have support for distributed systems now.

 ## Getting started

-These instructions will get you a copy of the project up and running on your local machine for development and testing.
+These instructions will help you to get a copy of the project and run on your local machine for development and testing.

 ### Prerequisites

 Spaceship requires Redis and MongoDB.
+If you are planning to use Spaceship on distributed system you also need a RabbitMQ server.
+But this is optional.
+If you don't want to use this feature, just delete connection string for **RabbitMQ** or leave it empty in configuration file.
+You can follow the instructions from [here](https://www.rabbitmq.com/download.html) to install your own **RabbitMQ** server.
 Redis is generally used by matchmaker module and storing game datas which is not finished yet to speed up processes.
 MongoDB is used for persistancy of user datas, scores and finished game datas etc...